madsportslab/documentation/README.md

 All documentation for madsportslab

-# How To Install golang on Ubuntu 16.04 server
+# How To Install golang on Ubuntu 16.04 Server

 1. Navigate to $HOME directory, and download latest stable golang install package (current version is go.1.7):